Oboe - sralai ស្រឡៃ

 General

-The sralai ស្រឡៃ is an oboe.
-There are three types of oboe in Cambodia:
+The sralai (ស្រឡៃ) is an oboe.
+In Cambodia, three types of sralai are distinguished:

-3. sralai jaiy played during martial arts competitions.
-Because of its Thai influences, it is sometimes called sralai klong kaik or sralai cheang.*
+3. Sralai jaiy, played during martial arts competitions.
+Due to Thai influences, it is sometimes referred to as sralai klong kaik or sralai cheang.

-In 2020, we identified an oboe playing in a martial orchestra, thanks to the reassembly of the wall in the western gallery of the Banteay Chhmar temple (12th c.).
-(See Western gallery: Western gallery: martial orchestra 6).
-Until this date, the oboe had only been known since the 16th century thanks to the bas-reliefs in the north gallery of Angkor Wat.
-There are also two representations of the same type of instrument on two frescoes in the central sanctuary (bakan) identified by Sounds of Angkor, which could a priori date from the same period (to be consolidated by scientific expertise).
-See our article on these frescoes, here.
+In 2020, we identified, through the reconstruction of the western gallery wall of the Banteay Chhmar temple (12th century), an oboe played in a martial orchestra (see the chapter Western Gallery: Martial Orchestra 6).
+Prior to this date, the oboe was only known from the 16th century through bas-reliefs on the northern gallery of Angkor Wat.
+There are also two representations of the same type of instrument on two frescoes in the central sanctuary (bakan), identified by Sounds of Angkor, which could, at least tentatively, date from the same period (pending scientific verification).
+For more information, see our article on these frescoes [here].

 Quadruple reed

-All Khmer oboes are characterized by the use of a quadruple reed made from the dried leaf of the sugar palm tree ដើមត្នោត.
-In the video opposite, the Khmer musician Pon Pong shows the making of such a reed.
+All Khmer oboes are characterized by the use of a quadruple reed made from the dried leaf of the sugar palm daem tnaot (ដើមត្នោត).
+In the video above, the Khmer musician Pon Pong demonstrates the crafting of such a reed.

 1. Sralai toam ming ស្រឡៃទាំមីង

-The oboes represented in the 16th century are conical in shape.
-They are recognizable by their coconut pirouette in the shape of bat wings.
-See our oboe page in the old instruments section.
-In the kantoam ming ensemble attached to the Wat Svay Thom in Siem Reap, the oboist Pon Pong plays with this pirouette.
-Keo Narom, in her book "The instruments [with coconut pirouette] seem to have been used continuously up until the 1960s.
-Today, teachers no longer use coconut pirouette to assist continuous breathing."
+The oboes depicted in the 16th century are cone-shaped.
+They are recognizable by their coconut shell pirouette, shaped like bat wings.
+See our page on oboe in the section on ancient music.
+In the kantoam ming ensemble attached to Vat Svay Thom in Siem Reap, the oboist Pon Pong plays with this pirouette.
+Keo Narom, in her work Cambodian Music (2005), writes: "The instruments [with coconut shell] seem to have been used continuously up until the 1960s.
+Today, teachers no longer use coconut shells to assist the breathing on their own."

-In our early years of research, we were aware of the 16th-century bas-reliefs depicting these pirouettes, but did not know that they were still in use in Cambodia.
-It was during a meeting, one day of rehearsal with the kantoam ming ensemble of Wat Svay Thom, that the oboist Pon Pong took the famous pirouette out of the bag.
-We then asked him why he didn't use it.
-He answered: "not in public".
-He used it only during rehearsals.
-This seems to answer once again a problem related to ego; a musician who would play with the pirouette would show that he does not fully master the technique of continuous breathing.
-We then encouraged Pon Pong to reuse this object to demonstrate the permanence of musical practices in Cambodia.
+During our early years of research, we knew of the 16th-century bas-reliefs depicting these pirouettes but were unaware that they were still used in Cambodia.
+It was during a rehearsal with the kantoam ming ensemble at Vat Svay Thom that the oboist Pon Pong took the famous pirouette out of his bag.
+We then asked him why he did not use it.
+He replied, "Not in public."
+He only used it during rehearsals.
+This seems to address once again an issue related to ego; a musician playing with the pirouette would be seen as lacking full mastery of the continuous breath technique.
+We then encouraged Pon Pong to use the object again to demonstrate the continuity of musical practices in Cambodia.
 And so it was done.

 2. Sralai pin peat ស្រឡៃពិណពាទ្យ

-Sralai pin peat or simply sralai takes its name from its exclusive use in the pin peat ensemble.
-It consists of a large wooden body, biconical and with a central bulge.
-It is pierced with six play holes.
-The four upper holes are equidistant while the two lower holes are slightly further apart, forcing the player to spread the two lower fingers further apart than the four upper fingers.
-There is a decoration around the holes called kantuet.
-In addition to its quadruple reed, what characterizes it is its very slightly conical bore, whereas conicity is a characteristic of oboes throughout the world.
-The body is made of black or red wood: kranhung, neang nuen.
-The instrument has no pirouette, this piece of horn or metal inserted between the base of the reed and the upper body of the instrument because the large diameter of this sralai already plays this role.
+The sralai pin peat (ស្រឡៃពិណពាទ្យ), or simply sralai, derives its name from its exclusive use in the pin peat ensemble.
+It consists of a large, biconical wooden body with a central bulge.
+The instrument has six finger holes.
+The four upper holes are equidistant, while the two lower holes are slightly further apart, requiring the player to spread the lower fingers more than the upper four.
+A decoration around the holes, known as kantuet, is often seen.
+In addition to its quadruple-reed, what distinguishes it is its very slightly conical bore, a feature typical of oboes worldwide.
+The body is made of black or red wood, such as kranhung or neang nuen.
+Unlike many other oboes, this instrument does not have a pirouette — the piece of horn or metal inserted between the base of the reed and the top of the instrument’s body — because the wide diameter of the sralai already serves this purpose.

 3. Sralai jaiy